nickmccleery/nickmccleery.github.io/content/posts/08-kanban-indexing.md

 The process for each of these is fairly straightforward.

-- For `compute_intermediate_index`:
+For `compute_intermediate_index`:

 - Validate both input indices to ensure they're in the correct format.
 - If `index_before` is lexicographically greater than `index_after`, swap them to ensure correct ordering.
 - Initialise an empty string `index_intermediate` to store the result.
 - Find the maximum length between the two input indices.
 - Pad the shorter index with the start or end of the alphabet as appropriate.
 - If the padded indices are identical, return the midpoint of the alphabet.
 - Compare the indices character by character:
   - If characters are the same, add that character to the intermediate index.
   - If characters differ:
     - Compute the midpoint between their ordinal values.
     - If the midpoint is different from the 'before' character, use the midpoint.
     - If the midpoint is the same as the 'before' character, use the 'before' character followed by the alphabet's midpoint.
   - Return the intermediate index once a difference is found.

-- For `compute_preceding_index`:
+Then, for `compute_preceding_index`:

 - Validate the input index.
 - Iterate through the index string from right to left:
 - Convert each character to its ordinal value.
 - If the ordinal is greater than the initial ordinal:
   - Decrement this character by one.
   - Return the modified index.
 - If no character could be decremented (all at minimum value):
   - Remove the last character.
   - Append the start of the alphabet followed by the end of the alphabet.

-- For `compute_succeeding_index`:
+Finally, for `compute_succeeding_index`:

 - Validate the input `index` using the `validate_index()` function.
 - Check if the last character of the `index` is equal to `ALPHABET_END`.
   - If the last character is `ALPHABET_END`, append `INIT_INDEX` to the `index`.
 - If the last character is not `ALPHABET_END`:
   - Convert the last character of the `index` to its corresponding integer using `ALPHA_MAP.to_int()`.
   - Increment the integer by one.
   - Convert the incremented integer back to a character using `ALPHA_MAP.to_char()`.
-    - Return the original `index` with the incremented character replacing the last character.
+  - Return the original `index` with the incremented character replacing the last character

 ## Limitations